Tsmorz/Growbotics/README.md

 ## Materials
 The table below details all necessary parts to build your own farm robot for personal use.
-Please send me any suggestions that you think would improve the design or lower the cost.
+Please send me any suggestions that you think would improve the design or lower the cost. \

+Prototype Version
 | Item                | Quantity       | Cost (each)          |
 | ------------------- |     :---:      |          ---:        |
 | [Ball joint](https://www.tqrcracing.com/shop/product_list.asp?s_cate_id=1104)      | 16     | $1.75    |